 3. The expected impact & ease

 The latest item you’ll want to include is an index for impact and ease.
-We use a 1 to 10 scale to represent what we believe will be the impact on the campaigns and the ease of launching and analyzing the test.
+We use a 1 to 10 scale to represent what we believe will impact the campaigns and the ease of launching and analyzing the test.

 An example of a learning agenda